Tips for Managing Seasonal Depression in Seniors

 • Reduced Sunlight: Decreased daylight disrupts circadian rhythms.
 This leads to imbalances in serotonin (which regulates mood) and melatonin (which affects sleep).

-• Biological Factors: Genetic predisposition, hormonal changes, and pre-existing mental health conditions can increase risk of seasonal depression.
+• Biological Factors: Genetic predisposition, hormonal changes, and pre-existing mental health conditions can increase the risk of seasonal depression.

 • Lifestyle: Limited outdoor activity, reduced physical activity, and dietary changes during colder months can negatively impact mental health.